-Students who are eligible (GPA of at least 3.0 and approval of Director of International Education) can participate in our cooperative program with the Duke University Marine Laboratory in Beaufort, North Carolina.
+Students who are eligible can participate in our sponsored program with the Duke University Marine Laboratory in Beaufort, North Carolina (eligibility requires a 3.0 GPA and approval from the International Education Office).
 Students typically participate for one semester in the junior year and take a full course load including an independent research experience.
-Students receive Allegheny grades and credit for Biology major (appropriate courses for Areas A, B, C, and Junior Seminar) and minor requirements.
-The spring program entails one-half semester at Duke and one-half semester at the Bermuda Biological Laboratory.
-Contact the Director of International Education in the Gateway for more information on this program.
+Students may receive credit for Biology major (appropriate courses for Areas A, B, C, and Junior Seminar) and minor requirements.
+Contact the Office of International Education in the Gateway for more information on this program.